effml-postech/blog-post/content/docs/spring24/16_/_index.md

 ## **Conclusion and discussion**

 This paper insists that using MoD with a capacity 12.5% is better than the baseline transformer model.

+However, there are some unresolved limitations not discussed in the paper.
-However this paper only provides the loss value comparison.
-We insist that using loss value only leads to whether the parameters converge to the train dataset, not the performance of the model.
-We think that other evaluation methods like perplexity(WikiText-2, lambada) and certain tasks(BoolQ, Hellaswag, etc) must be provided to ensure that MoD is better than the baseline model.
-Furthermore, additional experiments should be provided.
-In the paper, they just compare loss value between 12.5% capacity and 50% capacity.
-Results about varying capacity ratios should be provided.
-In the results section, they applied MoD in one of two layers, but there are no comments on why applying this method.
+- **Only loss values**: We believe this approach only indicates if parameters converge to the training dataset, not the model's performance.
+To ensure MoD's superiority over the baseline model, additional evaluation methods such as perplexity (WikiText-2, Lambada) and specific tasks (BoolQ, Hellaswag, etc.) should be included.

+- **More experiments are needed**: The paper only compares loss values for 12.5% and 50% capacity.
+They also applied MoD in one of two layers, but there are no comments on why applying this method.
 Further studies about using one of three or four should be done.

-In short, Further studies should provide validation of MoD method by differentiating evaluation methods or comparing other methods like COLT5 or MoE and proof of optimized hyperparameters. (e.g. Capacity ratio)
+- **More baselines are needed**: Further studies should provide validation of MoD method by comparing other methods like COLT5 or MoE and proof of optimal hyperparameters.

 ## **References**
 Arian et.al.,"<U><a href="https://arxiv.org/abs/2105.09121" target="_blank"> Single-Layer Vision Transformers for More Accurate Early Exits with Less Overhead </a></U>," arXiv, 2021